JulianMartinezz/PuebaTecnicaBackendJava-FanucchiM/README.md

 How to Run the Project?

 If You Have Docker:
-Use the command in the terminal: docker-compose up --build
+-Use the command in the terminal: docker-compose up --build
+Important: When running the command in the terminal, you must be located at the same level as the Dockerfile.

 If You Don’t Have Docker: